lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~

-#### Root CA Update
+#### Trusted CA Update
 {: id="sect-5.3.19.15"}

-This MAY be used by the client to get an update of a root CA certificate,
+This MAY be used by the client to get an update of a trusted CA certificate,
 which is provided in the body of the request message.
 In contrast to the
 ckuann message, this approach follows the request/response model.

 The EE SHOULD reference its current trust anchor in RootCaCertValue
-in the request body, giving the root CA certificate if available.
+in the request body, giving the trusted CA certificate if available.

 ~~~~
   GenMsg:    {id-it 20}, RootCaCertValue | < absent >